hwasly/tools/README.md

     # make info confirm dvd

-Last but not least, a rebuild of OPNsense core and plugins on package sets is invoked using:
+Last but not least, a rebuild of HWasly core and plugins on package sets is invoked using:

     # make hotfix[-<step>]